 - You earn points- You can rack up a decent amount of points and gain some nice perks by making so many flights with the same airlines.

-- You can only fly certain airlines- When you buy a round the world flight ticket, you’re committing yourself to only flying the airlines in the alliance that you choose to buy your round the world ticket from.
+- You can only fly certain airlines- When you buy a round the world flight ticket, you’re committing yourself to only flying the airlines in the alliance that you choose to buy your rtw ticket from.
+Of course, you can buy additional tickets on other airlines but this adds to the cost.

-- You need to have a plan- You won’t know which round the world ticket to buy if you don’t have a pretty solid itinerary planned out.
+- Less flexibility- You need to have a solid round the world trip itinerary before you can book your tickets.
+You won’t know which rtw ticket to buy if you don’t have an itinerary planned out.
 This means you can’t be as spontaneous.

 - Not ideal for those traveling longer than a year- Most round the world tickets have a maximum validity of one year.